Japan's Sony to form alliance to build taxi-hailing system

 Currently, non-professional drivers are barred from offering taxi services on safety grounds, and ride-hailing companies are limited to services that “match” users to existing taxi fleets via mobile platforms.

-Sony plans to build the AI-based hailing platform with Daiwa Motor Transportation and five other domestic taxi firms.
+Sony plans to build the AI-based hailing platform with Daiwa Motor Transportation Co Ltd and five other domestic taxi firms.

 This month, SoftBank Group Corp and China’s Didi Chuxing said they would roll out a venture in Japan this year to provide matching services.

-Toyota Motor Corp has said it will take a stake in taxi-hailing service JapanTaxi, set up by Japan’s largest taxi firm, Nihon Kotsu.
+SoftBank is an investor in ride-hailing firms around the world including Didi, most recently becoming Uber Technologies Inc’s largest shareholder in January.

+Didi and taxi firm Daiichi Koutsu Sangyo Co Ltd plan to offer taxi-hailing services to visitors from mainland China, with the taxi firm saying on Monday that it was also in talks with Uber.

-Uber’s new chief executive, Dara Khosrowshahi, is in Tokyo meeting regulators on his first visit to the region in post.
+On Tuesday Uber’s new chief executive, Dara Khosrowshahi, told investors in Tokyo that Uber must change the way it does business in Japan.

+“It is clear to me that we need to come in with partnership in mind and in particular partnership with the taxi industry,” he said without providing specifics.

+Some of the most vigorous opposition to industry deregulation has come from the “prince of taxis” Ichiro Kawanabe, chairman of Japan’s largest taxi firm Nihon Kotsu Co Ltd.

+Kawanabe has set up its own taxi-hailing company, JapanTaxi, winning investment from Toyota Motor Corp along the way, and has 60,000 taxis registered with the service.

-Reporting by Minami Funakoshi and Sam Nussey in Tokyo; Additional reporting by Susan Mathew in Bengaluru; Editing by Edwina Gibbs and Stephen Coates
+Reporting by Minami Funakoshi and Sam Nussey; Additional reporting by Susan Mathew; Editing by Stephen Coates and Christopher Cushing